 2.19.6.3.
-Determining the incremental interest rate of leases in which the Company is a lessee economic environment.
-In case of leases where no similar borrowing exists, the Company seeks observable data such as market levels of loans and publicly available bank statistics, and performs Company-specific calculations and adjustments to reflect its own credit rating based on an internal methodology for risk coefficients (based on comparison and analysis of interest on own loans with banking statistical data) (Note 16).
+Determining the incremental interest rate of leases in which the Company is a lessee

+In the cases when the Company is a lessee and cannot readily determine the interest rate to discount lease liabilities, it uses the incremental borrowing rate it would have to pay to borrow over a similar term, and with a similar security, the funds necessary to obtain an asset of a similar value to the right-of- use asset in a similar economic environment.
+In case of leases where no similar borrowing exists, the Company seeks observable data such as market levels of loans and publicly available bank statistics, and performs Company-specific calculations and adjustments to reflect its own credit rating based on an internal methodology for risk coefficients (based on comparison and analysis of interest on own loans with banking statistical data) (Note 15).